Quiet Life

-Quiet Life is the third studio album by English new wave band Japan, first released on 17 November 1979 in Canada by record label Hansa (it would be released in the UK some weeks later).
+Quiet Life is the third studio album by English new wave band Japan, first released on 7 December 1979 in Canada, Japan and The Netherlands by record label Hansa and on 18 January 1980 in the UK.

 The album was a transition from the glam rock-influenced style of previous albums to a synth-pop style.
 Though sales were initially slow, Quiet Life was the band's first album to chart and was later certified Gold by the British Phonographic Industry for sales in excess of 100,000 copies.

 Background and recording

 In 1979 Japan collaborated with famed disco producer Giorgio Moroder for the stand alone single, "Life in Tokyo", which featured a dramatic stylistic shift away from the mostly guitar-driven glam rock of their first two albums into an electronic dance style, prefiguring their work on Quiet Life.
 However, the group did not feel that Moroder was the right choice to produce a full album.

 Early material for an album had been considered and dropped, including the proposed title track "European Son", which later appeared on the compilation Assemblage.
 The band then approached Roxy Music producer John Punter, but he was unavailable at the time and the group began to record with manager Simon Napier-Bell.
 However, the band learned that Punter was available later in the year and waited for him.
 Punter worked closely with the group and went on to produce two more albums and tour with them.

-With the exception of 'All Tomorrow's Parties' (which was recorded during the early sessions for Quiet Life in the summer of 1979 at DJM Studios in London, produced by Simon Napier-Bell and Japan, and then re-mixed by John Punter), the album was recorded in September 1979 at Air Studios, London and mastered on 5 November at Trident Studios, with John Punter producing.
+With the exception of 'All Tomorrow's Parties' (which was recorded during the early sessions for Quiet Life in the summer of 1979 at DJM Studios in London, produced by Simon Napier-Bell and Japan, and then re-mixed by John Punter), the album was recorded in September 1979 at AIR Studios in London and mastered on 5 November at Trident Studios, with John Punter producing.

 Quiet Life was the last of the three albums the band made for the Hansa-Ariola label.
 The band switched to Virgin Records in 1980.
 However, Hansa later issued a compilation album (Assemblage) of singles and album highlights from the band's time with the label.